Chicken with Lemongrass and Basil

 This recipe is not inspired by, or adapted from any particular recipe, but the ingredients I am using are very southeast Asian in spirit and would likely be quite at home in Malaysia, Indonesia or Thailand.
-Lemongrass plays a very central role here, but the fire in the recipe comes from the Sambal Terasi I prepared some weeks ago…
+Lemongrass plays a very central role here, but there is an umami depth from Fish Sauce, and a little Chili Paste for fire.

 - A few sprigs of Basil;